hoafaloaf/seqparse/README.rst

 1. v0.7.0

-   1. Figure out what's borked after the stat-related logic move to the `FileSequence` class.
-   2. Get around to setting up full coverage for the container classes.
+   1. Get around to setting up full coverage for the container classes.

 2. v1.0.0